-Thermal actuators have now become part of many equipment or machines that require motion energy.
-Various thermal actuator types become mechanical systems that can create motion according to the expansion and contraction of materials.
-These materials use a thermal induction process.
+Thermal actuators have become part of many devices and machines that require motion energy.
+The various thermal actuator types are mechanical systems that create motion through the expansion and contraction of materials, using a thermal induction process.

-We can easily find various types of thermal actuators in applications from devices that use small footprint, high force output, and low voltage.
-All types of thermal actuators have piston components and also contain thermal sensitive materials such as wax.
+We can easily find various types of thermal actuators in applications that need a small footprint, high force output, and low voltage.
+All types of thermal actuators have piston components and contain thermally sensitive materials such as wax.

-This wax material will expand as the temperature increases.
-It is in proper calculation so that it can push the piston out of the actuator.
-Then when the thermal actuator encounters a decrease in temperature, the thermal sensitive material will contract.
-The piston will return to its initial position.
-The combination of all its components produces linear movement.
-This is a form of response to changes in temperature inside it.
+This wax material expands as the temperature increases.
+It is precisely calculated so that it pushes the piston out of the actuator.
+When the thermal actuator encounters a decrease in temperature, the thermally sensitive material contracts, and the piston returns to its initial position.
+The combination of all its components produces linear movement in response to temperature changes.
+For a deeper explanation of this mechanism, see our article on thermal actuator working principles.

-These non-electric motors are an important part of the automotive, agricultural, aerospace and many other industries.
+These non-electric motors are an important part of the automotive, agricultural, aerospace, and many other industries.
 Most wax-based thermal actuators rely on thermal expansion rather than complex motorized drives.
-They just rely on changes in temperature to be able to do what the system needs.
-Some of the system’s work include opening or closing valves, releasing latches, operating switches, and many more.
+They rely only on changes in temperature to do what the system needs, such as opening or closing valves, releasing latches, and operating switches.

 Thermal Actuator Types by Function (Most Common Classification)